Bela Yaari Hazan: Kashariyot

-By late 1941 Vilna was also occupied by the Germans, who immediately started murdering the Jewish inhabitants.
+By late 1941, Vilna was also occupied by the Germans, who immediately started murdering the Jewish inhabitants.
 Hazan worked as a nurse for while in a hospital in the ghetto.
-Because of her Aryan appearance, Hazan then volunteered to act as a courier (kasharit) for the resistance, carrying messages, money and arms to resistance groups, between the ghettos of Vilna, Grodno, Lida and Bialystok.
+Due to her Aryan appearance, Hazan then volunteered to act as a courier (kasharit) for the resistance, carrying messages, money and arms to resistance groups, between the ghettos of Vilna, Grodno, Lida, and Białystok.
 She adopted the name of a Polish woman that she knew, obtaining her passport, changing the photograph to become Bronislawa Limanowska, an identity she maintained throughout the war.
 She began wearing a crucifix and attending church regularly.
 She moved to Grodno, where her room became a meeting place for other couriers of the "Kashariyot".
 She obtained a job with the Gestapo as an interpreter, allowing her to steal documents and stationery that she passed on to the resistance.
 She was invited by one of the Gestapo officers to their Christmas party in 1941.
-On explaining that she had two friends staying with her, she was urged to bring them too.
-While at the party, one of the Gestapo officers took a picture of the three of them, Hazan, Tema Sznajderman and Lonka Korzybrodska, all three of them young Jewish women part of the Kashariyot, living with assumed Polish identities.
+Upon explaining that she had two friends staying with her, she was urged to bring them too.
+While at the party, one of the Gestapo officers took a picture of the three of them, Hazan, Tema Schneiderman and Lonka Korzybrodska, all three of them young Jewish women part of the Kashariyot, living with assumed Polish identities.

 She entered the ghetto in Grodno and told the leadership there of the killing of Jews in Vilna.
 Although finding it hard to believe, they gave her money to allow her to help Jews to escape from the Vilna ghetto.
-With others she arranged for about 50 Jews to move from there to the ghetto in Balystok.
+With others she arranged for about 50 Jews to move from there to the ghetto in Białystok.